wangzhiray/sketch-to-reality/README.md

 # Sketch to Reality

-A web-based 2D→3D pipeline that converts hand-drawn architectural sketches and user-defined parameters into immersive VR panoramas.
+A web-based 2D to 3D pipeline that converts hand‑drawn architectural sketches and user‑defined parameters into immersive VR panoramas.

 ---